HackerGens/CustomTextFieldSwiftUi/README.md

 # CustomTextfieldSwiftui
-This repo is a tutorial to create custom TextField and to make them reusable.
+This repo is a tutorial to create custom TextField in swiftui and to make them reusable.
 Multiple TextFields to make them reusable.